Inflectra/spira-documentation/docs/Spira-User-Manual/Task-Tracking.md

 ### Associations

-You can associate other tasks, incidents, and source code to a task from this tab.
+You can associate other tasks and to a task from this tab.
 Read more about [how to manage and add associations to this artifact](Application-Wide.md#associations)

 ### History